Damia: The Nurturing Earth Goddess

 God Name: Demeter (Greek)

 Damia is often considered a local or epithet name for Demeter, the Greek goddess of agriculture, harvest, and fertility.
-Demeter was widely worshipped throughout Greece, and Damia may represent a regional or cult-specific variation of her name.
+Demeter was widely worshiped throughout Greece, and Damia may represent a regional or cult-specific variation of her name.

 God Name: Ceres (Roman)